akveo/nebular/CONTRIBUTING.md

 * Issues with no clear steps to reproduce will not be triaged.
 If an issue is labeled with "needs info" and receives no further replies from the author of the issue for more than 5 days, it will be closed.

-* If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported](issues).
+* If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported][issues].
 You can search through existing issues to see if there is a similar one reported.
 Include closed issues as it may have been closed with a solution.

 * Next, [create a new issue](#submit-issue) that thoroughly explains the problem.
 Please fill out the populated issue form before submitting the issue.